jhoneill/vsteam/.docs/Get-VSTeamWorkItemPage.md

 ### -ProcessTemplate

 The process template containing the work item(s) of interest.
-If not specified this defaults to the Process for the current Project
+If not specified this defaults to the process for the current project.

 ```yaml